brylevkirill/notes/Deep Learning.md

   naive way to evaluate the likelihood p(x) of particular x (requires to compute many samples):

   step 1.
-Draw a bunch of z_i from your chosen prior distribution (typically N(0,I)) which does not have any dependence on a particular x - not the variational approximate posterior q(z|x).
+Draw a bunch of z\_i from your chosen prior distribution (typically N(0,I)) which does not have any dependence on a particular x - not the variational approximate posterior q(z|x).
   step 2.
-For each z_i, evaluate p(x | z_i).
-You must have a probabilistic model for this conditional x|z relationship (eg. Gaussian), otherwise the likelihood is not defined to begin with.
+For each z\_i, evaluate p(x|z\_i).
+You must have a probabilistic model for this conditional x|z relationship (e.g. Gaussian), otherwise the likelihood is not defined to begin with.
   step 3.
-Return average of the p(x | z_i) values, which will be a good estimate for p(x), assuming you've drawn sufficiently many z_i in Step 1.
+Return average of the p(x|z\_i) values, which will be a good estimate for p(x), assuming you've drawn sufficiently many z\_i in Step 1.

   another way to evaluate the likelihood p(x) (lower-variance estimate via importance sampling):